The Jewelry Purse: Development

 The script was composed by Weng Ouhong (翁偶虹) between 1938 to 1940 at the request of male Dan player Cheng Yanqiu, the founder of the Cheng school (程派).
 The play's debut in Shanghai was a hit with 25 sold-out performances.
 In the later half of the show tour, audience members started singing along with Cheng.
-Cheng considered the The Jewelry Purse his most accomplished and favorite play.
+Cheng considered The Jewelry Purse his most accomplished and favorite play.

 Since 1949, the play had been banned by China's communist regime under political censorship.
 In 1954, the play was criticized by communist officials for "downplaying class conflict and giving undue credits to the landlord class".
 Subsequently, performances stopped for over two decades in mainland China.
 Cheng Yanqiu did not get a chance to bring it back on stage until the end of his life.
 It was not until 1979 the play was revived on stage by successors of the Cheng school.
 Its popularity and charm continues to date.

 In 2015, Peking opera superstar Zhang Huoding brought the play to the west when she made her American debut at Lincoln Center in New York City.